marcurdy/dfir-toolset/ThreatHunt.md

 [Linux Threat Hunting](#detecting-lateral-movement-in-linux)

 ## Questions for the Customer
-1. How do our system administrators interact with servers, and from where?
+1. How do the system administrators interact with servers, and from where?
   * psexec, rdp, winrm, powershell, ssh, others?
-2. Which accounts have membership in privileged groups, and which ones?
+2. Which accounts have membership in privileged groups, and which groups?
 3. What remote execution tools are commonly used in this environment?
 4. Which UserAgent strings are common here?
 5. Where are the most sensitive pieces of data stored, and how do users normally access that data?